My blog posts likely contain affiliate links, including for the Amazon Associates program.

-Seeing glaciers can definitely be on your Alaska bucket list – but if you want to kick it up a notch, go glacier hiking.
+Seeing majestic glaciers can definitely be on your Alaska bucket list – but if you want to kick it up a notch, go glacier hiking.
 It’s not super easy to get to the two places I recommend, but worth it if you want this experience.

 - At Exit Glacier, there’s a short easy hike to the glacier viewpoint, or you can plan for a day hike up onto Harding Icefield.
 You’ll hike out onto the ice field as part of this 8.4-mile out-and-back.

-- It’s a longer drive but easier hike out onto Matanuska Glacier, which is about 2-hours from Anchorage by car.
+- It’s a longer drive but an easier hike out onto Matanuska Glacier, which is about 2-hours from Anchorage by car.